I. Controller pursuant to General Data Protection Regulation (GDPR)

-Our website contains links to websites of other providers.
+Our website contains links to websites of other providers and social media.
 We would like to expressly point out that these websites process personal data in accordance with their own privacy policies.
 The Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH has no influence on the compliance of other providers with data protection regulations.

 IV.
 How do we protect children and young people (protection of minors)?

 Persons under the age of 18 should not submit personal information to us without the consent of their parent or legal guardian.
 We do not request personal data from children or young people without the consent of their parents or legal guardian.
 We do not knowingly collect such data, and we do not pass it on to third parties.

 Generally, submitting personal data is not required when using our website.
 If we store personal data on our website, it is only done with the users’ consent, which can be withdrawn at any time.

 In any other case, we only process personal data when legally required to do so (pursuant to Article 6 (1) (c) GDPR), when processing is necessary for performing the tasks of the Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH, when it is in the public interest or in the exercise of official authority (pursuant to Article 6 (1) (e) GDPR in conjunction with Article 3 of the Federal Data Protection Act (BDSG).

 VI.
 Who do we pass data on to?

 We operate our website in cooperation with external service providers.
 Where personal data is processed (for example, for sending newsletters or processing publication orders), we have put in place organisational and technical measures to ensure that our external service providers comply with data protection regulations.